parwinder-bajwa/Alpha-Client/README.md

 `client.py` is for client node that send the failed SSH attempt to S3 bucket.

-`master.py` is for master node to view the failerd SSH attempt of client nodes from S3 bucket.
+`master.py` is for master node to view the failed SSH attempt of client nodes from S3 bucket.

 ## Setup
 Kindly ensure that you have Python3, pip3, and awscli installed properly.